Your Bag

 • How should I store Scheriproct Ointment?

-• What is maximum length of time I can use Scheriproct?
+• What is the maximum length of time I can use Scheriproct?

 • What does Scheriproct Ointment contain?